FormantIO/toolkit/README.md

 ### I'm making an application within Formant as a custom view

-The data manager will be able to figure out from url the authentication needed to access the current viewing device.
+The Data SDK will be able to figure out from url the authentication needed to access the current viewing device.

 ```javascript
 import { Authentication, Fleet } from "@formant/data-sdk";